Update (Thursday, April 18) -- Summit Day 3 B-Roll, Sound Bites

 Colleen Kamps has her Masters of Arts in Child and Youth Care and has been working in the helping field for 40 years.
 She is a full-time professor and coordinator at Centennial College in Toronto in the Child and Youth Care Program.
 She also teaches part-time at Ryerson University and has a private practice in Toronto, where she provides counselling, clinical supervision and consultation to professionals, and training in areas including trauma, suicidality, abuse, grief, self-care, and anxiety.

-An 8:38 reel of B-roll and sound-bitesfrom Day 1 of the Summit (.mp4 format)can be downloaded from this Dropbox address:
+Download an 8:38 reel of B-roll and sound-bites from Day 1 of the Summit (.mp4 format)

 It includes sound-bites from Clackamas County Sheriff Craig Robertsand Ret.
 Sheriff John Bishop, Excecutive Director of the Oregon State Sheriffs' Association.